mcp-rune 0.107.0

 // AppRegistry.registerTools():

-if (app.needsAuth && getAccessToken && this._apiUrl) {
+if (app.needsAuth && getAccessToken && this._apiUrl && this._createApiClient) {

 const token = await getAccessToken()

-context.apiClient = createApiClient(token, { apiUrl: this._apiUrl })
+const apiClient = this._createApiClient(token, { apiUrl: this._apiUrl })

 }